kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Symptoms:

-- Compile error: "No component found for type from module"
+- `No component found for dependency:` for a type you know is declared in some module
+- The module lives in another Gradle module and is neither `@KoraSubmodule` nor inherited through `extends`

 Solutions:

 1. Include Module in Application:

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     ```java
     // Include the module